plon/MusicLM/README.md

 # MusicLM

-Unofficial reverse engineered API for Google's MusicLM on the AI Test Kitchen
+Unofficial API for Google's MusicLM on the AI Test Kitchen

 ## Dependencies